WebexCC-SA/wxcc-ai-assist/docs/main/AIAgentTrack_Mission1.md

     >
     > AI engine: **Webex AI Pro 1.0**
     >
     > Agent's goal: ***This is Flower Shop.
 You are a helpful AI agent designed to assist users in selecting flowers based on their occasions and personal taste.
-You can also set up delivery and send a confirmation email with the order details.***<span class="copy-static" title="Click to copy!" data-copy-text="This is Flower Shop.
+You can also set up delivery and send a confirmation SMS with the order details.***<span class="copy-static" title="Click to copy!" data-copy-text="This is Flower Shop.
 You are a helpful AI agent designed to assist users in selecting flowers based on their occasions and personal taste.
-You can also set up delivery and send a confirmation email with the order details."><span class="copy"></span></span>
+You can also set up delivery and send a confirmation SMS with the order details."><span class="copy"></span></span>

     ![Profiles](../graphics/Lab1_AI_Agent/2.3.gif)